 If you want to grow your career as a web developer, you need to cultivate positive habits in your daily life.
 Here’s a list of habits that separate highly successful developers from the rest.

 As a web developer, you’re probably reading this article because you want to be among the best of the best.
 Well, you’re not alone.
-To be successful in this job, you need to excel at writing codes and building software products that provide value to people.
+To be successful in this job, you need to excel at writing code and building software products that provide value to people.

 Of course, that’s easier said than done.
 In reality, however, your technical skills will only get you so far.
 Highly successful web developers stand apart from the crowd because they exhibit certain personality traits and foster positive habits.

 So, what are these habits and mindset that separates a pro from a complete dud?
 We have narrowed down five habits that will likely predict a bright future for a web developer.

 1. They focus on writing good, high-quality code